dcouch440/pizza-parlor/README.md

 Test: 'It will add parmigiano to the total price until 3 total items are added.
 Cost 5'
 Expect: menu.setParmigiano().toEqual(Menu {totalCost: 15})

-Describe: Menu.prototype.setWhiteCheddar()
+Describe: Menu.prototype.setPaggiaro()
-Test: 'It will add white cheddar to the total price until 3 total items are added.
+Test: 'It will add paggiaro to the total price until 3 total items are added.
 Cost 3'
-Expect: menu.setWhiteCheddar().toEqual(Menu {totalCost: 9})
+Expect: menu.setPaggiaro().toEqual(Menu {totalCost: 9})

 Describe: Menu.prototype.setBrie()
 Test: 'It will add brie to the total price until 3 total items are added.
 Cost 2'